Wonderfully aromatic and bursting with flavor, this Masoor Dal recipe comes together in 30 minutes and will absolutely “wow” your taste buds!

-Masoor Dal is a classic Indian red lentil soup.
+Masoor Dal is a classic, traditional Indian dish made with red lentils.
 Lentils are an everyday staple throughout India, an especially important staple for those regions that enjoy a predominantly vegetarian diet.
-Lentils are a great source of protein, fiber, B vitamins, iron and zinc.
+Lentils are nutritious and a great source of protein, fiber, B vitamins, iron and zinc.
 Lentils do not require soaking and are quick and easy to prepare.

-Bursting with flavor, this dish uses a variety of aromatic and flavorful spices, including a very unique and interesting spice…
+Bursting with flavor, Masoor Dal blends a variety of aromatic and flavorful spices, including a very unique and interesting spice that you may or may not have used before: Asafoetida.

 It seems history enjoys an either love or hate relationship with asafoetida.
-The two extremes are reflected in the various names it goes by: Besides its other common name, hing, asafoetida is also known as “food of the gods” and “Devil’s dung” – two polar opposites!
+The two extremes are reflected in the various names it goes by.
+Besides its other common name, hing, asafoetida is also known as “food of the gods” and…”Devil’s dung”.
+Two polar opposites indeed!
 A 16th century text notes, “If used in cookery, it would ruin every dish because of its dreadful smell.”
 Asafoetida has also made appearances in movies and novels, including Sinclair Lewis’ 1925 classic novel, Arrowsmith, wherein the protagonist had to smell the spice as part of a fraternity initiation.

 Note: You’ll definitely want to keep it stored in an airtight container.
 If you spill any in your spice cabinet, the aroma will permeate your house!

-Okay, let’s get started on that fabulous soup!
+Okay, let’s get started on this fabulous Indian red lentil soup recipe!

 Add the spice/garlic/ginger mixture to the stock pot.